Bone Density Test A bone mineral density test is used to identify... | Channels for Pearson+

 Z Score

 A z score indicates how many standard deviations an element is from the mean of a distribution.
-In the context of a bone density test, a z score of 0 means the score is exactly at the mean, while a z score of 0.23 indicates the score is 0.23 standard deviations above the mean.
-This standardization allows for comparison across different populations and tests.
+In the context of a bone density test, a z score of 0 represents the average bone density, while positive and negative values indicate above or below average densities, respectively.
+Understanding z scores is crucial for interpreting test results and assessing the likelihood of certain outcomes.

 Recommended video: